justinmklam/personal-website/content/posts/2018/06/sourdough-starter-monitor.md

 Discussing the different thresholding algorithms is beyond the scope of this post, but what we're looking for is one that is able to separate the boundary between the clear glass jar and the opaque sourdough starter.
 From the image above, it looks like isodata, otsu, and yen provide the sharpest thresholded boundary.

-Given a hot tip from my coworker (thanks Andreas), let's dig deeper into Otsu's method.
+Given a hot tip from my coworker (thanks Andreas) that Otsu's method is a good one to pick, we can dig deeper into it.
 From the docs:

 > Otsu’s method calculates an “optimal” threshold (marked by a red line in the histogram below) by maximizing the variance between two classes of pixels, which are separated by the threshold.
 Equivalently, this threshold minimizes the intra-class variance. - [SciKit Image Docs](http://scikit-image.org/docs/dev/auto_examples/segmentation/plot_thresholding.html)

 The main takeaway with Otsu's method is that it works best with a bimodal distribution.
-For our image, this means the histogram should be separated into two distinct peaks.
+For our image, this means the histogram should be represented by two distinct peaks.
 Since our cropped image looks to have two distinct regions, let's confirm that this method will be sufficient.

 ```python
 plt.hist(img.ravel(), bins=256, range=(0.0, 1.0), fc='k', ec='k')